MichaelCurrin/docsify-js-tutorial/docs/README.md

 ### Server side rendering

-Although SEO crawlers can do better at sites like single page application, _Docsify_ is still said not to be SEO-friendly, compared with static sites where all HTML is pre-rendered.
+Although SEO crawlers can do better at sites like single page application, _Docsify_ is still said to **not** be SEO-friendly, compared with static sites where all HTML is pre-rendered.
+Even though crawlers are getting better at handling JS for SPAs, I've read that this eats up the crawl budget so the crawler doesn't get far in your site.

 However, _Docsify_ provides the option of pre-rendering all the views as static HTML.
 This can improve SEO.

 See [Server-Side Rendering](https://docsify.js.org/#/ssr) section of the _Docsify_ docs.

+I don't think it'll includes a sitemap file.

 ### Why not use a static site generator?